 - There is a choice for the lessee to acquire the asset at a rate less than its fair market value on the expiry of the lease arrangement.

-- The lessee will have the option to get the owneship of the asset after the lease arrangement is over.
+- The lessee will have the option to get the ownership of the asset after the lease arrangement is over.

-- The PV (present value) of the total lease payments under the arrangement should be more than 90% of the market value of the asset.
+- The PV (present value) of the total lease payments under the arrangement should be more than 90% of the asset’s market value.

 If the transaction adheres to one of the above criteria, then it is a capital lease.
 Otherwise, it is an operating lease.
-The accounting treatment of capital lease is similar to the purchase of the asset.
+The accounting treatment of capital lease is similar to the asset’s purchase.

 Leveraged Leasing vs. Leveraged Financing vs. Operating Leasing